-To view on Zoom, visit our calendar (click here), and select the service you want to see.
-In the pop-up window, click on the Zoom link.
+Services are available via Zoom and are also streamed to our Facebook page.
+To view on Facebook click here.
+To view on Zoom, visit our calendar (click here), and select the Zoom link.
 Click here to download the Siddur (prayerbook) for Shabbat.

 First mentioned in 1238, one of the oldest Jewish settlements in the Czech lands.

 In 1568 the Jews were expelled from the town.
 Historical sources refer to their number at the time as “sizeable.”

 In 1853 the first Jewish family moved back, in 1880 there were 332 Jewish citizens, in 1900 there were 415 and in 1930, 215 people claimed their Jewish heritage.

 The Jews in Pribram enjoyed a rich social life; there was a chevra kadisha, a Sisterhood, and charity and youth organizations.
 Before WWI there was even a kosher restaurant.

 During the Nazi occupation, 171 Pribram Jews were killed in the camps, including 18 children under 15.
 The youngest was Pavel Schling, he was four years old.